Fatty alcohol: Applications

 Fatty alcohols are mainly used in the production of detergents and surfactants.
-They are components also of cosmetics, foods, and as industrial solvents.
-Due to their amphipathic nature, fatty alcohols behave as nonionic surfactants.
-They find use as co-emulsifiers, emollients and thickeners in cosmetics and food industry.
-About 50% of fatty alcohols used commercially are of natural origin, the remainder being synthetic.
+Being viscous and immiscible with water, they find use as co-emulsifiers, emollients, and thickeners in cosmetics and food industry.

+Fatty alcohol are converted to their ethoxylates by treatment with ethylene oxide:

+The resulting fatty alcohol ethoxylates are important surfactants.

+Fatty alcohols are precursors to yet another large class of surfactants, the sodium alkyl sulfates such as sodium dodecyl sulfate (SDS).
+Five million tons of SDS and related materials are produced annually by sulfation of dodecyl alcohol and related fatty alcohols.

 Nutrition

-Very long-chain fatty alcohols (VLCFA), obtained from plant waxes and beeswax have been reported to lower plasma cholesterol in humans.
-They can be found in unrefined cereal grains, beeswax, and many plant-derived foods.
-Reports suggest that 5–20 mg per day of mixed C24–C34 alcohols, including octacosanol and triacontanol, lower low-density lipoprotein (LDL) cholesterol by 21%–29% and raise high-density lipoprotein cholesterol by 8%–15%.
-Wax esters are hydrolyzed by a bile salt–dependent pancreatic esterase, releasing long-chain alcohols and fatty acids that are absorbed in the gastrointestinal tract.
-Studies of fatty alcohol metabolism in fibroblasts suggest that very long-chain fatty alcohols, fatty aldehydes, and fatty acids are reversibly inter-converted in a fatty alcohol cycle.
-The metabolism of these compounds is impaired in several inherited human peroxisomal disorders, including adrenoleukodystrophy and Sjögren–Larsson syndrome.
+The metabolism of fatty alcohols is impaired in several inherited human peroxisomal disorders, including adrenoleukodystrophy and Sjögren–Larsson syndrome.

 Safety

 Human health

 Fatty alcohols are relatively benign materials, with LD50 (oral, rat) ranging from 3.1–4 g/kg for hexanol to 6–8 g/kg for octadecanol.
 For a 50 kg person, these values translate to more than 100 g.
 Tests of acute and repeated exposures have revealed a low level of toxicity from inhalation, oral or dermal exposure of fatty alcohols.
 Fatty alcohols are not very volatile and the acute lethal concentration is greater than the saturated vapor pressure.
 Longer-chain (C12–C16) fatty alcohols produce fewer health effects than short-chain (smaller than C12).
 Short-chain fatty alcohols are considered eye irritants, while long chain alcohols are not.
 Fatty alcohols exhibit no skin sensitization.

 Repeated exposure to fatty alcohols produce low-level toxicity and certain compounds in this category can cause local irritation on contact or low-grade liver effects (essentially linear alcohols have a slightly higher rate of occurrence of these effects).
 No effects on the central nervous system have been seen with inhalation and oral exposure.
 Tests of repeated bolus dosages of 1-hexanol and 1-octanol showed potential for CNS depression and induced respiratory distress.
 No potential for peripheral neuropathy has been found.
-In rats, the no observable adverse effect level (NOAEL) ranges from 200 mg/kg/day to 1000 mg/kg/day by ingestion.
+In rats, the no observed adverse effect level (NOAEL) ranges from 200 mg/kg/day to 1000 mg/kg/day by ingestion.
 There has been no evidence that fatty alcohols are mutagenic or cause reproductive toxicity or infertility.
 Fatty alcohols are effectively eliminated from the body when exposed, limiting possibility of retention or bioaccumulation.

 Margins of exposure resulting from consumer uses of these chemicals are adequate for the protection of human health as determined by the Organisation for Economic Co-operation and Development (OECD) high production volume chemicals program.